synthotec/synthotec.github.io/Documentation/SynthoTec-4D/Classes/ClassProperty.md

 Class constructor($Name : Text; $Type : Text)
 ```

-Stores metadata about a class property
+Creates metadata for a class property with name and type

 **Parameters:**